Venezuela opposition march to honor those killed in violence

-CARACAS Venezuela's opposition marched in silence on Saturday to honor a dozen people killed in three weeks of protests demanding that the government of President Nicolas Maduro hold delayed elections and address a growing economic crisis.
+CARACAS, April 22 Venezuela's opposition prepared to march in silence on Saturday to honor a dozen people killed in three weeks of protests demanding that the government of President Nicolas Maduro hold delayed elections and address a growing economic crisis.

 Twelve people have been killed in a renewed wave of demonstrations this month in incidents primarily involving security forces or armed civilians.
 Another eight were electrocuted in a looting incident that took place following a protest.